mayhuberman/GithubEvents/README.md

    ]
 }
 3. GET "/repo-stars" -> json
-fetching all the data required on section 2 of requirements On your terminal: curl "http://localhost:9090/repo-stars" response example:
+fetching all the data required in section 2 of the requirements On your terminal: curl "http://localhost:9090/repo-stars" response example:
 {